 Let’s say you’re planning an art exhibition at your local art gallery…

-Even if you’ve been through this process time and again, there’s still so much to keep track of — coordinate artists, manage logistics, organize ticket sales — and many things can go wrong.
+Even if you’ve been through this process time and again, there’s still so much to keep track of — coordinating artists, managing logistics, organizing ticket sales.

 Plan, Write, Organize

 Now that you have your project framework in place, let’s deal with the nitty gritty.
 It’s time to write exhibition proposals, invitations, press releases, and promotional materials.

 💭 “So, where do you start?”